Our Mission and Core Values

 - Research Programs—The Crohn's & Colitis Foundation has provided more than $350 million for research on the treatment and cures of IBD.
 We fund a set of priority research initiatives: multi-institutional, multi-disciplinary, collaborative research projects targeting areas of science with a high probability of advancing treatment.
 Foundation-sponsored research has led to breakthrough discoveries in the role that genetics and the human microbiome play in IBD onset and progression, and we are establishing the largest research and information exchange ever created to accelerate the development of better treatments and cures.
 Our grants and fellowships nurture and enable researchers at every stage of their careers.

-- Education Programs—The Crohn's & Colitis Foundation provides information and education for the estimated 3.1 million IBD patients and their families through a variety of channels at the national and local level.
+- Education Programs—The Crohn's & Colitis Foundation provides information and education for the millions of IBD patients and their families through a variety of channels at the national and local level.
 Our webcasts, support groups, IBD Help Center, and printed materials provide accurate and up-to-date information.
-The Foundation also offers professional education through our professional journal, Inflammatory Bowel Diseases®, as well as through health professional workshops, and our annual Crohn's & Colitis Congress conference.
+The Foundation also offers professional education through our two scientific journals, Inflammatory Bowel Diseases and Crohn’s & Colitis 360, as well as through health professional workshops, and our annual Crohn's & Colitis Congress conference.

 - Support Services—The Crohn's & Colitis Foundation support services are delivered through local chapters, which offer more than 200 support groups annually, as well as through Camp Oasis (our summer camps for children living with IBD), and a wide range of educational and training programs for communities nationwide.